0x5YF3R/llm-repo-code-chunker/README.md

 The `compressor_type` parameter lets you choose the method of compression.
 Here’s a breakdown of the options:

-- **narrative_summary**: Provides a readable, story-like summary that conveys the main ideas in prose format.
+- **auto_detect**: Analysizes the text and chooses a suitable compression type.
+This is the default.
 - **bullet_points**: Summarizes the text using bullet points for clarity and quick reading.
 - **glossary_terms**: Extracts and defines key terms as a glossary.
 - **outline**: Structures the summary with headings and subheadings to capture the flow and main points.